apache/incubator-heron/website/content/docs/developers/python/topologies.md

 title: Python Topologies
 ---

+> The current version of `py_heron` is [{{% heronpyVersion %}}](https://pypi.python.org/pypi/heronpy/{{% heronpyVersion %}}).

 Support for developing Heron topologies in Python is provided by a Python library called [`heronpy`](https://pypi.python.org/pypi/heronpy).
-Python topologies written using Storm's [streamparse](https://streamparse.readthedocs.io/en/latest/api.html) API are also compatible with Heron, which enables you to seamlessly [upgrade from Storm to Heron](/docs/upgrade-storm-to-heron) and keep your old topologies.

-> The current version of `py_heron` is [{{% heronpyVersion %}}](https://pypi.python.org/pypi/heronpy/{{% heronpyVersion %}}).

-This page describes how to [write](#writing-topologies-in-python) and [launch](#launching-python-topologies) Heron [topologies](../../../concepts/topologies) in Python, as well as how to convert a Storm [streamparse](https://streamparse.readthedocs.io/en/latest/api.html) topology to a `heronpy` topology.

 > #### Python API docs
 > You can find API docs for the `heronpy` library [here](/api/python).